kucukaslan/gameserver/README.md

 ```java
     private Map<String, JSONObject> tournamentCacheByCode;
 ```
-- [ ] make sure the tournament joint request queues are emptied after the tournament ends. so that the next tournament can start with empty queues.
+- [x] make sure the tournament joint request queues are emptied after the tournament ends. so that the next tournament can start with empty queues.
-- [ ] User can join tournaments only if it has enough coins to join.
+- [x] User can join tournaments only if it has enough coins to join.
-- [ ] The user can earn coins only for completing level or winning (ranked 1st or 2nd) tournament.
+- [x] The user can earn coins only for completing level or winning (ranked 1st or 2nd) tournament.
-- [ ] should add checks for whether user is joined to tournament
+- [x] should add checks for whether user is joined to tournament
-- [ ] implement claim award
+- [x] implement claim award
+- [ ] fix the sleep thing
+- [ ] add tests

 ## Questions
 - [ ] endpoint access control (should require tokens?)